Key developments in the aftermath of the Turkey, Syria quake

 Turkey’s state-run Anadolu news agency identified the family as Samir Muhammed Accar, 49, his wife, Ragda, 40, and their 12-year-old son.

-The bodies of two other children were also found in the rubble, reports said, quoting a member of a Kyrgyz rescue team.
+The bodies of the couple’s two other children were also found in the rubble, reports said, quoting a member of a Kyrgyz rescue team.

 Hatay was one of the worst hit of the 11 provinces in the Turkish disaster zone.